msainsburydale/NeuralEstimators.jl/docs/src/examples/data_gridded.md

 network = DeepSet(ψ, ϕ)
 ```

 An additional advantage of using a [`DeepSet`](@ref) is that the input structure is more flexible than that of a generic CNN.
-In particular, it operates on a vector of arrays, where each array corresponds to a single data set and may have arbitrary dimension
+In particular, it operates on a vector of arrays, where each array corresponds to a single data set and may have arbitrary dimension.

 The rest of the code given above remains exactly the same, with the number of replicates $m$ passed into `train` via the keyword argument `simulator_args`: